-The Simons Foundation invites applications for the Simons Fellows in Mathematics program, which enables research leaves providing time away from classroom teaching and academic administration.
+The Simons Foundation invites applications for the Simons Fellows in Mathematics program, which enables research leaves by providing time away from classroom teaching and academic administration.

 Purpose: Research leaves from classroom teaching and administrative obligations can provide strong intellectual stimulation and lead to increased creativity and productivity in research.
 The Simons Fellows program is intended to make leaves more productive by enabling the extension of sabbatical leaves from one academic term to a full academic year.